chiizujin/edsa/README.md

 ### ※ Egg Layer Remover ([download](https://github.com/chiizujin/edsa/raw/refs/heads/main/Layer%20Remover/egg%20layer%20remover.zip))

 When injected, this agent removes the Ettin and Grendel egg layers from the current world.
 This is useful for people who would like to use the C3-in-DS meta-room agents but do not want Ettins or Grendels in their world.

+# Agent updates

+### ※ Infirmary (Docking Station update) ([download](https://github.com/chiizujin/edsa/raw/refs/heads/main/Infirmary/Infirmary%20(DS%20update).zip))

+This is an update of the Creatures 3 Infirmary metaroom by Lis Morris to enable it to be fully compatible with undocked Docking Station worlds.
+It is based on version 1.3.

 # Hosted agents